-The effort to deliver additional Information Products should reduce, overtime as new Information Products access data that has already been modelled and is therefore already available, this is the value we are unlocking by modelling the data.
 This is only true for Information Products that are based on the same core business events or data domains.
-When we start to work on Information Products which require data for a different core business event, then we will typically need to do some more modelling.
-When we start to work on Information Products that require data from another data domain, there is a high likelyhood that we will need to collect data from a new system of record.
+When we start to work on Information Products which require data for a different core business event, then we will typically need to do some more design.
+When we start to work on Information Products that require data from another data domain, there is a high likelihood that we will need to collect data from a new system of capture.

 The cost of data reuse

-As a result of reusing the modelled data, we end up with multiple Information Products being coupled to the same data.
-When the structure or content of this data changes their is a larger blast radius as multiple Information Products are impacted.
+As a result of reusing the designed data, we end up with multiple Information Products being coupled to the same data.
+When the structure or content of this data changes there is a larger blast radius as multiple Information Products are impacted.

 The good news is with multiple Information Products there is a larger group of users to tell you when the data has mutated, but seriously one of the goals of the AgileData Way of Working is we should identify when data has mutated before our customers do.
 Luckily there are a number of AgileData patterns that help us achieve this goal including automated data observability, data maps and self healing data mutation techniques which minimises the downside of data reuse.

-The other downside is it is slightly harder to scale the agile developer squads if they are all working on Information Products that are using the same core data, as there is a chance of one squad impacting another squad.
-Again we have some AgileData patterns such as the Information product brief that helps with this problem.
+The other downside is it is slightly harder to scale the AgileData squads/pods/teams if they are all working on Information Products that are using the same designed data, as there is a chance of one squad impacting another squad.
+Again we have some AgileData patterns such as the Information Product brief that helps with this problem.

 Whats the alternative?